-Dentistry offers a wide variety of potential work experiences, which depend mostly on your choice of specialty.
+Dentistry offers a wide variety of potential work experiences, which depend primarily on your choice of specialty.
 During your dental school program, you’ll have the opportunity to try out several potential areas of concentration.
-For many dental students, their pediatric rotation will stand out, for better or for worse.
-Whatever you do, don’t dismiss its potential without considering why pediatric dentistry is a great career choice!
+For many dental students, their pediatric rotation will stand out, for better or worse.
+Whatever you do, don’t dismiss its potential without considering why pediatric dentistry is an excellent career choice!

 The Mission: Pediatric Dentistry Is About Setting Your Patients Up for Lifelong Success

-The main goal for any great dental career is always about helping patients achieve better oral health.
-However, the mission for pediatric dentists stands apart from the crowd as they are setting the foundation for patients’ dental journeys.
+The main goal for any great dental career is always to help patients achieve better oral health.
+However, the mission of pediatric dentists stands apart from the crowd as they are setting the foundation for patients’ dental journey.

-Pediatric dentists are in a unique position to build patients’ psychological responses to the dental environment from the ground up.
+Pediatric dentists are uniquely positioned to build patients’ psychological responses to the dental environment from the ground up.
 You will be the first experience for many, if not most, of your patients in a pediatric setting.
-That means that you have the opportunity to shape their feelings about going to the dentist, right from the beginning.
+That means you can shape their feelings about going to the dentist right from the beginning.

-There is nothing better than seeing a young child’s smiling face at the end of a great appointment.
+Nothing is better than seeing a young child’s smiling face at the end of a successful appointment.
 Their excitement and pride are absolutely contagious.
-While caring for tiny teeth does take some special skills, no patient can reward your effort as profoundly as when a young kid reaches out to hug you after a great visit.
+While caring for tiny teeth does take some special skills, no patient can reward your effort as profoundly as when a young kid reaches out to hug you after a visit.

-Fear of the dentist generally ranks in the top five most common fears on almost every survey.
+Fear of the dentist ranks in the top five most common concerns on almost every survey.
 This fear often starts with just one or two negative experiences in childhood.
-Great pediatric dentists thrive on the opportunity to help set their patients on the path to a lifetime of great oral health.
+Great pediatric dentists thrive on the opportunity to help set their patients on the path to a lifetime of superb oral health.

 Helping Patients Overcome Anxiety

-There will be times when patients have dental fear that comes from outside their own experiences.
+Sometimes, patients have dental fear that comes from outside their own experiences.
 Dental fear can frequently stem from anxieties passed down from their parents or caregivers.
-Beyond building great experiences from the beginning, pediatric dentists’ mission also means helping young patients move past existing fears.
+Beyond building exceptional experiences from the beginning, pediatric dentists’ mission also entails helping young patients move past existing fears.

 Fortunately for pediatric dentists, children may have an easier time overcoming their anxiety than their adult counterparts.
 Where dental anxiety in adults may have had years of reinforcement, making it more difficult to undo, children have an amazing capability to adapt to skillful clinicians.